Hitkarini Sabha

 Hitkarini Sabha (हितकारिणी सभा) is a historic, educational, non-profit organization located in the city of Jabalpur, Madhya Pradesh, India.
 It is runs some of the oldest academic institutions in the region.
 It was founded in 1868 by Raj Balwant Rao Kher, Diwan Biharilal Khajanchi and Shri Ambika Charan Banerjee.

 Hitkarini Sabha was persuaded by Seth Govind Das to take a nationalist view.
 The students at Hitkarini Sabha institutions participated in the swaraj movement.
 Hitkarini Sabha has played a significant role in development of Hindi language.
 In a meeting in 1871, the Hitkarini Sabha met to discuss the question of court language.
 It was decided by an 8 to 2 margin that Hindi is more suitable than Urdu.
 It published a literary magazine for a while and organized meetings of leading Hindi authors.
 Seth Govind Das was associated with Hitkarini Sabha as a trustee and members of his family continue to serve the organization.

 Many distinguished scholars, authors and politicians, such as Ravishankar Shukla, Captain B P Tiwari, Kunji Lal Dubey, Osho Rajnish, Maharshi Mahesh Yogi, Gajanan Madhav Muktibodh have emerged from institutions run by the Hitkarini Sabha or have been closely associated with Hitkarini Sabha as visiting lecturers sharing their knowledge and wisdom.
 It used to be involved in literary activities also.
 A function in the honor of Nirala was organized by Subhadra Kumari Chauhan in 1943-44.

-Its earliest institutions were started in buildings donated by Bholanath Singhai in the memory of his son Kasturchand, who also helped build the Hanumantal Bada Jain Mandir:
+Its earliest institutions were started in buildings donated by Savai Singhai Bholanath in the memory of his son Kasturchand, who also helped build the Hanumantal Bada Jain Mandir: